 - Use of ginger in the form of ginger tea or ginger ale can be an effective remedy to get rid of the metallic taste in the mouth.

 - Eating foods marinated in vinegar may also be helpful in getting rid of metal mouth.

 Dysgeusia or metallic mouth is usually not a cause of concern during pregnancy.
-Like other pregnancy symptoms, dysgeusia tends to go away in the due course of time.
-In case the metallic taste in the mouth is causing considerable distress or if you notice other symptoms along with the metallic taste in your mouth, refer to your doctor for dietary changes and other suitable remedies in order to cross off any other problem that might be lurking.
+Like other pregnancy symptoms, dysgeusia tends to go away in due course of time.
+In case the metallic taste in the mouth is causing considerable distress or if you notice other symptoms along with the metallic taste in your mouth, refer to your doctor for dietary changes and other suitable remedies in order to cross off any other problems that might be lurking.

 Also Read: Dry Mouth during Pregnancy